Human Development and Family Studies, M.S.

 |HHS 625||Research Methods in the Health and Human Sciences||3|

 |Research (Capstone Experience) (6 credits)|

 |Total Credit Hours||39|

 Area of specialization courses are selected jointly by the student and the faculty advisory committee.
-All 6 credits must be fulfilled through content courses, and at least 3 of the 6 credits must be taken within the Department of Human Development and Family Studies.
-Research methods and statistics cannot count as area of specialization courses for the M.S. degree.
+All 6 credits must be fulfilled through content courses taken within the Department of Human Development and Family Studies.
+Research methods and statistics courses cannot count as area of specialization courses for the M.S. degree.